Mountain skills for trampers and climbers

 Personal climbing equipment including:

-- Heavy tramping boots or mountaineering boots
+- Heavy tramping boots with a stiff sole or mountaineering boots

 - Ice axe and crampons*